naziyasande/E-Commerce-Backend/README.md

 # E-Commerce-Backend
 E-Commerce backend with JWT-based authentication.
 Users can register, log in, view products, and place orders.<br>
 APIs for products and orders are secured, with bcrypt for password hashing.
-Includes unit tests using Mocha and Postman for API testing.
+Postman for API testing.

 # Features
 User authentication (register, login, JWT token-based access) <br>